Written by: Brush Strokes Painting | Denver’s Top Rated Painting Company (720)-398-9689

 Are paint fumes toxic?
 Chances are, as long as you don’t breathe in too much wet paint, you shouldn’t be affected by the fumes.
 If you’re concerned about the health risks of painting your home, don’t be afraid to consult with a professional.

-The top-notch team at Brush Strokes Painting is here to take your paint fume worries away.
-Our professionals can get you the home of your dreams without the health concerns.
+The top-notch team at Brush Strokes Paintings is here to take your paint fume worries away.
+Our professionals can get you the home of your dreams without causing health concerns.
+We use mainly 0 VOC paints, and in some cases for certain substrates like metals and other non-drywall surfaces we may use LOW VOC Paints.
+The high VOC paints have mostly been outlawed both in Colorado as of May 2021 and most of the country by the federal government!
 Contact us now to learn more about our painting services.